What will ORBT do?

 - Upgraded stations will feature ticket kiosks for prepaid boarding, real-time arrival displays, Wi-Fi, bike racks, and Heartland B-cycle stations at select locations

-- 60-foot vehicles will be equipped with Wi-Fi and powered by compressed natural gas (CNG); they will have onboard bike storage, three doors for faster boarding, and a floor height matching the station platforms for more accessible boarding
+- 60-foot vehicles will be powered by compressed natural gas (CNG); they will have onboard bike storage, three doors for faster boarding, and a floor height matching the station platforms for more accessible boarding

 - West of 30th Street, Transit Signal Priority (TSP) technology at traffic lights will recognize an oncoming ORBT vehicle and extend a green light

 - East of 30th Street, Business Access & Transit (BAT) lanes will be dedicated to ORBT and turning vehicles

 - Reduced transportation costs for individuals, families, and businesses

 - Enhanced talent attraction and retention